bkry-code/kirby-plugin-zip/readme.md

 - :exclamation: I’m not a specialist about ZIP and PHP optimisation.
 If a lot of users start a ZIP generation at the same time, it will probably overload your server.
 Any advice appreciated.
 - ZIP can be conserved or not.
 Your call.
 Edit the plugin. *cf. line 44*
-- If user close the connection before the ZIP is generated, it stops the process, like a classic page displaying process.
+- If user close the connection before the ZIP is generated, it continue the process on your server and will save it, not matter your settings.
 - Filenames inside the archive are set `line 85`.

 ### TODO